-Your instructor may ask you to develop an annotated bibliography in APA 6 style.
-An annotated bibliography may be created as its own paper, rather than attached to the end of a research paper.
-This type of bibliography is a good way to practice your research skills.
-Similar to writing a research paper, you will find a topic to research, then look for sources on that subject.
+So, your instructor asked you to develop an annotated bibliography in APA 7 style.
+But what is an APA annotated bibliography?
+It’s a bibliography that provides annotations about your different sources.
+These annotations can be summative, evaluative, or reflective.
+This type of bibliography may be created as its own paper, rather than attached to the end of a research paper.
+When creating an annotated bibliography, you find a topic to research, then look for sources on that subject.

-Formatting an annotated bibliography entry is the same as in an APA reference list.
-You will use the same author-date style and place the elements in the same order.
-However, you will then add a few sentences after the citation format to explain the material in the source.
+Formatting your annotated bibliography is the same as formatting an APA reference list.
+You use the same author-date style and place the elements in the same order.
+Here’s a quick rundown of the guidelines:

 - Value to your research

 The length of your bibliographic entry depends on your instructor’s guidelines but typically is about 100-300 words.